Financial Aid Policies

 TYPE 4-C: GO Terms - Traditional Undergraduate (Summer)

-• Timing: Program and insurance fees must be paid in the spring semester before your program.
+• Payment Due Dates: Program and insurance fees must be paid in the spring semester before your program.
 Tuition and all supporting fees must be paid according to the Student Services Center timeline.

 TYPE 5: Traditional Undergraduate Approved Partner Summer Programs

 • Tuition: Instructional costs of the program.
-This may be higher or lower than the APU per-unit study-away summer tuition rate for the current year.
+This may be higher or lower than the APU per-unit study-away summer tuition rate for the student’s degree program for the current year.

 • Financial Aid: Usually no financial aid is available.
 Program and insurance fees must be paid the semester before the program.
 Tuition and all supporting fees must be paid according to the Student Services Center timeline.